-If you know (or you think) that your ancestors were from Bisceglie, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Bisceglie, Puglia, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Puglia and in Barletta-Andria-Trani province were established in early 1800: it means that you could find information in Bisceglie registrar as of that date.
+In towns and villages of Puglia and in Barletta-Andria-Trani province registry offices were established in early 1800: it means that you could find information in Bisceglie registrar as of that date.

 Before to start your genealogy research in Bisceglie, we suggest you to read our tips for your search .
 They are useful to search in Puglia and in Bisceglie too.